citsmartdocs/citsmart-7/en-us/docs/faq.md

     DELETE FROM portfolioservico p WHERE p.idportfolioservico = 2;

 !!!
-Question  "Qual é o conjunto de scripts indicado para limpar todos os dados de inventário e de itens de configuração?"
+Question  "What is the set of scripts set to clear all inventory data and configuration items?"

     1. update evm_gerente set iditemconfiguracaopai = null;
     2. update parametrocorpore set valor = 'NAME' where idparametrocorpore = 4;